How the Amazon Upskilling Program Is Retaining Top Talent

-As the second-largest employer in the US, Amazon has a successful approach to creating good jobs: Offering competitive wages (Amazon’s minimum wage is more than two times the federal wage); providing robust benefits, including paid parental leave and college tuition for our full-time employees from day one; and giving employees the opportunity to add skills to experience through a variety of programs.
+As the second-largest employer in the US, Amazon has a successful approach to creating good jobs: Offering competitive wages (Amazon’s minimum wage is more than two times the federal wage), providing robust benefits, including paid parental leave and college tuition for our full-time employees from day one; and giving employees the opportunity to add skills to experience through a variety of Amazon training programs.

-Access to upskilling has increased in importance to both candidates and employees since the pandemic began.
-In my role as VP of Workforce Development, I recognize that advancing our employees’ education and skills helps them progress into in-demand career paths and enables us to accelerate business growth, create a stronger workforce culture, and attract talent.
-Upskilling is a good retention strategy for us.
+Access to upskilling has increased in importance to both candidates and employees since the war for talent became increasingly competitive.
+In my role as VP of Workforce Development, I recognize that an Amazon training program can advance our employees’ education and skills, helping them progress into in-demand career paths and enabling us to accelerate business growth, create a stronger workforce culture, and attract talent.
+Talent upskilling is a good retention strategy for us.
 When we help people along their desired career path, they are more likely to join, stay with our team, or pursue their passions.

 To measure the importance of upskilling in today’s workforce, we commissioned a comprehensive study with Gallup in 2021.
 The results underscored that such programs are a key driver of American workers’ employment decisions:

-- Sixty-five percent of American workers said the opportunity to participate in an upskilling program was extremely or very important in their decision to take a new job.
+- Sixty-five percent of American workers said the opportunity to participate in a talent upskilling program was extremely or very important in their decision to take a new job.